Henryka Sienkiewicza Street: Tenements at 7/7a

-The first building erected in the early 1880s was registered with only one street number.
+The first building erected here in the early 1880s was registered with only one street number.
 At the time, the landlord was Hermann Klessen (or Kleßen).

-At he turn of the 20th century, the plot was recorded as two separate houses, "4 and 4a Mittelstraße": they had the same owner, Carl Kästner, a railway administrative assistant, inhabiting at 4a (present day 7a).
+At the turn of the 20th century, this plot was recorded as two separate houses, "4 and 4a Mittelstraße": these had the same owner, Carl Kästner, a railway administrative assistant, who inhabited 4a (present day 7a).